krciga22/agile-studio-server/AgileStudioServer/README.md

 ### Backlog Items
 Backlog items represent tasks/work to be done within a project.

+### Child Backlog Items
+Child backlog items are backlog items that have a parent backlog item specified.
+This allows for the creation of a heirarchy of backlog items (eg. Epics > Stories > Tasks & Tests).

 ### Backlog Item Types
 Backlog Item Types are used to categorize Backlog Items.
 Common types include Epics, Stories, Defects, Tasks, etc.